Wilfrid Wood (artist)

-Wilfrid Wood (born 1968) is a London-based artist working in various mediums and specialising in portraiture.
+Wilfrid Wood (born 1968) is an English artist working in various mediums and specialising in portraiture.
 He trained in graphics at Central St Martins before building latex heads for satirical TV programme, Spitting Image.

 Early life and education

-Born in London, Wood was raised in rural Sussex surrounded by a family of artists, including his father John Norris Wood, who was a natural history illustrator.
+Wood was born in London, the son of illustrator John Norris Wood.
+He was raised in rural Sussex surrounded by a family of artists.
 He graduated from Central St Martins with a degree in graphic design.

 Career

 Wood began his career in publishing, designing layouts for encyclopaedias.
 Bored by the work, he applied for a job as a “head builder” on the satirical TV programme Spitting Image, making eyeball mechanisms for the puppets of public figures.

 Using many mediums including polymer clay and plasticine, Wood’s candid portraits depict everyday themes from politicians to sportsmen, from musicians to celebrities with the occasional dog walker for good measure.
 His work has been featured in different magazines, shows and exhibitions.
 In 2021, he designed BEEF! is a simple card game for two or more players published by Rough Trade Books.

 Wood works out of his studio in Hackney Wick and holds various sculpting workshops.